SophieH93/letsgetquizzicle/README.md

 ### User Goals:
 * For the game to be responsive on mobile, tablet & desktop.
 * Visual interaction to draw the player in.
-* Different choice of difficulty levels to suit a wider ranger of players.
+* Different choice of categories and difficulty levels to suit a wider ranger of players.
 * Countdown timer to make the game more exciting as not only will the player have the challenge of answering the correct question but also be restricted in time.
 * Point system to reward the player with the correct answer to the question.